pismo-foss/istiops/README.md

 `go test ./... -v`

-Or you can use Docker as well to not mess with your system
+Or you can use Docker as well in order to not mess with your system

 ```shell script
 docker build . -f Dockerfile.test -t istiops-tests